daram529/CS374_HCI_pictures/README.md

 **(Solution) →** make it go back to the same video.

+## Other Issues

+* The current emotional categories didn’t fully reflect the users’ needs.
+For bored and sad, all of the users mentioned that they consume idol contents of different characteristics (ex. funny videos vs touching videos for sad).
+However, the users pointed out that they wouldn’t consume different contents or even wouldn’t consume at all for some of the emotional states.
+For example, P2 said that he doesn’t watch idol related contents at all when he feels happy or lonely.
+Also, for some emotional states, users wanted to consume videos of different complementary emotions.
+For example, when they’re sad, P1 wanted to see sad videos while P2 prefer funny videos that will make him laugh.
+In conclusion, kpop fans tend to search/consume kpop contents by the stars’ states/concepts not by their own states.
+**(Solution) →** We will make a new list of categories that better reflect the users’ needs and behaviors.

 ### High level reflections:

 * Prepare perfect environment setting, especially Wifi.
 In all of the three interviews, we have very weak Wifi connection and it affected video streaming when swiping.
 It was also highly due to the fact that the set times in the cafe were highly congested hours of internet consumption.